netherphp/standards/README.md

 ## Method Reduction of Concerns

 You would not follow this naming convention if the split methods are going to be reusable by many different processes.
-This section is purely for separation of concerns where the separated actions are useless on their own.
+This section is mainly for separation of concerns where the separated actions are useless on their own.